Town of Hopkinton Finance Overview & Metrics

 Hopkinton’s bond rating is AAA, the highest rating awarded by Standard and Poors.
 Ratings are produced each time the Town undertakes a borrowing of $10 million or more.
 To see the latest bond rating transmittal letter click here, and for the rating report click here. [links pending permission from S&P]

 With a AAA bond rating, Hopkinton is able to borrow at the lowest possible rates.
 In its last borrowing, on June 16, 2020, Hopkinton issued $9,500,000 in general obligation bonds at an effective interest rate of 1.80%.
 Details on the borrowing can be found here.

-To support financial stability, as recommended for municipalities by the Commonwealth of Massachusetts and consistent with Town policies, Hopkinton maintains financial reserves intended to help the Town weather economic downturns or other emergencies.
-As of 04/30/2021 the unrestricted General Fund Stabilization balance was $3,897,555, 4% of the fiscal year 2021 Operating Budget.
-Town policies target a General Fund Stabilization balance at 5% of the General Fund Operating Budget.
+To support financial stability, and consistent with Town financial management policies, Hopkinton maintains financial reserves intended to help the Town weather economic downturns or other emergencies.
+As of 12/31/2021 the unrestricted General Fund Stabilization balance was $3,997,479, 4.14% of the fiscal year 2022 Operating Budget.
 Additionally, Hopkinton has a Capital Stabilization Fund that could be used for capital projects, with a 04/31/2021 balance of $338,205.

 Hopkinton’s Operating Budget